JohnKendrick/PDielec/Examples/Crystal/Na2SO42_C17/README.md

 The presence of the BORN and HESSFREQ.DAT files allows a full precision calculation by PDielec.
 In command.sh "-hessian crystal" is specified.
 This makes PDielec symmetrise the hessian using the same method as CRYSTAL17.
-The frequencies and the dielectric constants calculated by PDielec in in very good agreement with those provided by CRYSTAL17.
+The frequencies and the dielectric constants calculated by PDielec are in very good agreement with those provided by CRYSTAL17.
 This calculation of the frequencies and intensities is a CPHF calculation, so CRYSTAL has calculated ε<sub>∞</sub> as well as the frequencies.

  | Files               | Description                   |